Wologman/Mental_Health/00_Effective Remote Work Habits.md

 ### Preparation
 Get aerobic exercise early if practical.
 It gives me motivation and makes me feel good, reduces anxiety and uses up toxic cortisol.
 But it's also OK to get an hour or two of work done first if it's cold or wet outside!
 Just get on with a run after.

 **30 minutes preparation** before focussed work doing something calming.
-Include some deep breathing somewhere peaceful.
-Could just be having coffee on the beach, or bike up the Maitai.
-Or stretching.
-Or folding clothes while listening to music.
+Include some deep breathing somewhere peaceful, practice a foreign language, could just be having coffee on the beach, or bike up the Maitai, or stretching, or folding clothes while listening to music.
 Clear the workspace of clutter, do anything really urgent, respond to any urgent messages.

 But do try to start work by 9:00 am at the latest.
 So go to bed early enough & get up early enough.
 In that order, no point being tired either!
 An early start makes the day less pressured, and I don't find myself upset I've not done anything meaningful before lunch.